edcarp/introduction-to-conda-for-data-scientists/_episodes/04-sharing-environments.md

 > {: .language-bash}
 {: .callout}

-> ## Add Dask to the environment to scale up your analytics
+> ## Add the pseudo-aligner kallisto to the environment
 >
-> Add to the `scikit-env` environment file and update the environment.
-[Dask](https://dask.org/)
+> Add to the `rnaseq-env` environment file and update the environment.
+[Dask](kallisto://pachterlab.github.io/kallisto/)
-> provides advanced parallelism for data science workflows enabling performance at scale for the
-> core Python data science tools such as Numpy Pandas, and Scikit-Learn.
 >
 > > ## Solution
 > >